chuckstack/chuckstack.github.io/src-ls/tool-netbird.md

 - It does its job (networking) quite well.
 - And, most importantly it has great synergy with the rest of the chuck-stack.

+## Keep it Simple

+Netbird (and similar technologies like Tailscale) are simplifying and improving how we connect services + offices + remote people.

+Getting started is simple, and your simple installation can scale quickly and linearly.

 ## Keep It Private

 The vast majority of data and services consumed by an organization are considered private.
-You should hide anything you want to keep private from the public internet.
-Netbird helps you accomplish this goal.
+Netbird helps you hide anything you want to keep private from the public internet.

-Getting started is simple, and your simple installation can scale quickly and linearly.
+## Open Source

+Unlike Tailscale, all components in Netbird are open source, and they can be hosted almost anywhere.

+## Hosted Option

+Even though you can completely self-host Netbird, you do have an option to keep things simple initially by using Netbird's hosted option.

 ## Everyone Needs It